It is strictly prohibited to export shells, no matter what size!

 If you do want to help and bring something for the local community, here are some suggestions:

-– footballs/any football related items: if there is one thing that all Zanzibaris LOVE, it is football!
+– footballs/any football related items: a sport that all Zanzibaris LOVE is football/soccer!

-– medicine: any type of medicine is well-received by our local doctors who do amazing work for both our local community and hotel guests
+– medicine: any type of medicine is well-received by our local doctors/nurses who do amazing work for both our local community and hotel guests

 – your holiday is an ideal opportunity to clean out your closet: bring used clothes, trainers/shoes